 The purpose of uninsured motorist coverage is to let you receive compensation for your injuries and other accident-related losses when you're in a crash with an at-fault driver who is uninsured.

 Chances are, you will know on the date of the accident whether the at-fault party has liability insurance.
-If the police investigate the accident, they will inquire into the insurance coverage details for every driver involved.
+If the police come to the accident scene, they will inquire into the insurance coverage details for every driver involved.
 If the at-fault driver does not have coverage, the police will likely inform you of this.

 If you make an uninsured/underinsured motorist claim, you can expect your insurance company will investigate your medical treatment, the nature of your injuries, etc. In some states, these investigations can turn an uninsured/underinsured motorist claim into a bad faith claim against your insurance company.

 Every insurance company has a duty to handle claims in good faith.
 If your insurance company takes an overly adversarial approach to your uninsured/underinsured motorist claim, it may have violated its duty to handle your claim in good faith.
-Learn more about Insurers and "Bad Faith" in Injury Cases.